 Right around this time cousin Curtis moved back to Virginia with his family.
 And I would be forced to navigate my way through this new terrain, of being the black kid at the white school, alone.

 I was finally allowed to cross Main Street so I started walking home from school with some kids in my neighborhood.
 Fights would spontaneously combust.
-There were these two brothers, Chucky and Jonathan.
+There were these two brothers, Charlie and Joe.
 We would beat them so bad that adults driving would pull over to see if they were okay.
 I was far from a bully though, getting beat up even more than I was doing the beating.
 Things were crazy then.

 One time this kid Matt R called me a nigger and said he was getting diarrhea from looking at me.
 I politely asked the children standing in my way to excuse me, as I made my way over to punch him in the face repeatedly until Mrs. Krahel pulled me off.
 I was abruptly sent to the principal’s office.